mc-hw/0001-555-latches/README.md

 - The holes for mounting points were drilled after etching, before toner removal.
 - After etching toner was removed using Acetone.
 - The PCB was cleaned with Isopropanol and dried with hot air (270 degrees Celsius).
 - The front side of PCB was covered with tape before solder mask application.
-Seems like a bad idea: solder mask gets under tape anyway and cleaning is a mess.
 - _Mechanic_ solder mask was applied using a plastic card through a stencil printed down on mat film.
 On top of it another stencil, printed down on glossy film was placed.
 It was pressed between two acryl panes and left for 10 minutes to spread evenly.